 We often hear about the silos of data and information in health care.
 However, we also have silos of knowledge.
-It took 15 years for 50% of patients to receive beta-blockers after myocardial infarction and 25 years to reach 90%.
+It took 15 years for 50 percent of patients to receive beta-blockers after myocardial infarction and 25 years to reach 90 percent.
 The studies and knowledge that beta-blockers improved outcomes was readily available, but the academics failed to reach the trenches of real world medicine.
-If this clinical knowledge had been presented at the appropriate times, compliance would have reached 90+% much sooner.
-Reading about evidence based recommendations and filing them away is one thing.
+If this clinical knowledge had been presented at the appropriate times, compliance would have reached 90+ percent much sooner.
+Reading about evidence-based recommendations and filing them away is one thing.

 John Lee is an emergency physician.